-- of sequence or in the wrong direction they incur 20 points for an Error of Course.
-No gates then count until they drive the correct next gate. -If the error is not corrected, the competitor is eliminated. - 9.87 A gate is driven when the entire turnout crosses the line of the gate. - 9.9-8 One penalty point will be awarded for each commenced per second spent in each obstacle (this may be, recorded and scored to 1/100th two decimal places (hundredths of a second at the discretion of Event Manager if suitable timing gear is used). seconds).
-Each obstacle is timed individually. - 9.9.10 This timing is made from the when the nose of the first horse crosses the start line until the nose of the first horse crosses the finish line. - 9.1110 Each knockdown incurs 5 penalty pointspenalties whenever knocked down, including for cones in a cones course during the obstacles phase, and for obstacles during the cones phase. - 9.1211 A whip need not be carried
+- count until they drive the correct next gate.
+If the error is not corrected, the competitor is eliminated. - 9.7 A gate is driven when the entire turnout crosses the line of the gate. - 9.8 One penalty point will be awarded per second spent in each obstacle, recorded and scored to two decimal places (hundredths of seconds).
+Each obstacle is timed individually. - 9.9 This timing is made from the when the nose of the first horse crosses the start line until the nose of the first horse crosses the finish line. - 9.10 Each knockdown incurs 5 penalties whenever knocked down, including for cones in a cones course during the obstacles phase, and for obstacles during the cones phase. - 9.11 A whip need not be carried